ghc-proposals/ghc-proposals/committee.rst

 The voting process may result in a number of new members not equal to the number of outgoing members.
 This is fine; the size of the committee is not fixed.
-However, a new nomination process begins only when membership is expected to drop below nine members.
-(Exception: if an existing member's term is expiring and they wish to re-nominate themselves, a public nomination process is triggered, even if the committee is larger than nine members.)

 The nomination and voting process is kept private, by using direct email to committee members, not the mailing list.
 When the secretary's term is expiring (but that individual wishes to stay on the committee), one co-chair fills in for the secretary to run this process.

-Any member of the committee is free to step down at any time.
-Doing so causes a nomination process to begin, if the resulting size of the committee would be less than nine.
-Member(s) selected to the committee in this process serve a full three-year term.
+Any member of the committee is free to step down at any time; such a member may choose to leave the committee immediately or to wait until the end of a nominating process (which would be triggered only when the number of unexpiring members drops below 9).

 There are two exceptions to the three-year term rule for two "key members" of the committee: in recognition of